smacker/go-tree-sitter/_automation/README.md

 This Go program automates the process of checking and updating grammar versions for various programming languages.
 It targets specific grammars defined in a JSON configuration file and supports operations like checking for updates and performing updates.

+If a grammar repository includes a Release, this updater prioritizes updating to the latest release rather than the most recent commit.
+In cases where the repository lacks releases, it defaults to using the latest commit.

 ## Features

 - **Check for Updates**: Scan through defined grammars and check if there are new versions available.